mitmedialab/FutureLaw/README.md

 Grades will be issued based on the following criteria:

-● Final Group Project: 40%
+*  Final Group Project: 40%
-● Class Participation 25% (in-class, online community, helping peers) ● Advisor Engagement 10%
+*  Class Participation 25% (in-class, online community, helping peers)
+*  Advisor Engagement 10%
-● Idea Pitch: 15%
+*  Idea Pitch: 15%
-● Group Peer Evaluation 10%
+*  Group Peer Evaluation 10%

-# Instructor Bios
+# Instructor Bios:

-*  **Alex “Sandy” Pentland​** -- Toshiba Professor of Media Arts and Sciences at MIT, is founding Faculty Director of MIT Connection Science, a new research initiative that utilizes communications networks to access and change real-world human behavior.
+*  **Alex “Sandy” Pentland** -- Toshiba Professor of Media Arts and Sciences at MIT, is founding Faculty Director of MIT Connection Science, a new research initiative that utilizes communications networks to access and change real-world human behavior.
 He chairs the World Economic Forum's Data Driven Development Council, is Academic Director of the Data-Pop Alliance, and is a member of the Advisory Boards for Google, Nissan, Telefonica, the United Nations Secretary General, Monument Capital, and the Minerva Schools.
 In 2012 Forbes​ named Sandy one of the “seven most powerful data scientists in the world”, along with Google founders and the CTO of the United States, and in 2013 he won the McKinsey Award from ​Harvard Business Review.​ He is among the most-cited computational scientists in the world, and a pioneer in computational social science, organizational engineering, wearable computing (Google Glass), image understanding, and modern biometrics.
 Sandy holds a B.G.S. from University of Michigan and a Ph.D. from the Massachusetts Institute of Technology.

-* **Gabriel Teninbaum** <​gteninbaum@suffolk.edu​> -- Gabe is a professor at Suffolk University Law School, where he serves as Director of the In​ stitute on Law Practice Technology & Innovation,​ and Director of the Legal Technology & Innovation Concentration (akin to an undergraduate major).
+* **Gabriel Teninbaum** <​gteninbaum@suffolk.edu> -- Gabe is a professor at Suffolk University Law School, where he serves as Director of the In​ stitute on Law Practice Technology & Innovation, and Director of the Legal Technology & Innovation Concentration (akin to an undergraduate major).
 This year, he is a Visiting Professor at the MIT Media Lab (Human Dynamics Group), as well as a Visiting Fellow at the Information Society Project at Yale Law School and a Faculty Associate at the Berkman-Klein Center at Harvard Law School.
 Gabe’s research focuses on the use of new technologies and methods to improve the delivery of legal services.
 He speaks and consults nationally on this topic, where his clients range from AmLaw 200 law firms (the 200 largest law firms in the US) to companies within the top 15 of the Fortune 500.
-The educational technology company he founded, S​ pacedRepetition.com,​ uses a scientifically-proven algorithm to improve learning and memorization was named one of the top 20 innovations of 2017 by Legal IT News.
+The educational technology company he founded, SpacedRepetition.com, uses a scientifically-proven algorithm to improve learning and memorization was named one of the top 20 innovations of 2017 by Legal IT News.
 He has been named one of the FastCase 50, “​honoring the law’s smartest, most courageous innovators, techies, visionaries, & leaders.”

-* **Daniel "Dazza" Greenwood​** <​ law.mit.edu/contact > -- Visiting Scientist at MIT Media Lab, is helping to build the field of computational law through​ law.MIT.edu​ and conducting legally related Blockchain research at M​ IT.edu/blockchain.​ Dazza is also founder of C​ IVICS.com​, a boutique provider of professional consultancy services for digital identity, automated transactions, data management and technology strategy.
+* **Daniel "Dazza" Greenwood** <[law.mit.edu/contact](https://law.mit.edu/contact)> -- Visiting Scientist at MIT Media Lab, is helping to build the field of computational law through law.MIT.edu and conducting legally related Blockchain research at MIT.edu/blockchain.
+Dazza is also founder of CIVICS.com, a boutique provider of professional consultancy services for digital identity, automated transactions, data management and technology strategy.
 Dazza consults to fortune 100 companies and technology leaders on strategic use of advanced technology and large scale cross-boundary integration of business, legal and technology systems, including GE, AT&T, The Hartford, Progressive Insurance, Digital Federal Credit Union, Computer Associates and many others.
 As an attorney, Dazza served as both in-house and special counsel for technology law, representing corporations and governments and as a litigation expert.
 Dazza has testified before the U​ S House, US Senate​ and other legislatures on electronic transactions law and consults consults extensively to the public sector, including to NASA as an Online Identity expert, GSA as a multilateral rules drafting expert, Homeland Security as a multi-state federated systems expert, the UK Cabinet Office on population-scale identity federation rules and many other public & private sector organizations and global NGOs.

-* **Joost Bonsen​** <​jpbonsen@alum.mit.edu​> -- Lecturer in Media Arts and Sciences, is an innovation ecologist studying inventive action, entrepreneurial hotspots, and creative ties.
+* **Joost Bonsen** <jpbonsen@alum.mit.edu> -- Lecturer in Media Arts and Sciences, is an innovation ecologist studying inventive action, entrepreneurial hotspots, and creative ties.
 His graduate thesis from MIT explored “The Innovation Institute: From Creative Inquiry Through Real-World Impact”.
 Prior to MIT Sloan, Bonsen ran the MIT Founders Project which quantified the economic impact of MIT-related entrepreneurs, findings ultimately published by BankBoston as MIT: Impact of Innovation.
 Formerly an entrant, mentor, judge, and Lead Organizer of the MIT $100K Entrepreneurship Competition, he was instrumental in the growth of the prize fund to include a Development and Social Impact track.
 Joost was co-creator and founding Teaching Assistant or instructor of several MIT classes and seminars, including the IAP Nuts & Bolts of New Ventures with Joe Hadzima, Developmental Ventures and Media Ventures with Sandy Pentland, Revolutionary Ventures with Ed Boyden & Joe Jacobson, and most recently Future family of seminars.
 Joost did his Bachelor's at MIT in Bio-Electrical Engineering and his Master’s at MIT Sloan.